niccokunzmann/somarosa.co.uk/content/_index.md

 {{< image-section left=false image="/img/homepage2.jpg" alt="" >}}

-## Why I Believe You, Too, Can Rediscover your Aliveness
+## Yes!
+You CAN Rediscover your Aliveness

 I am devoted to this work because I lived the disconnection.